-Hypocrisy is a charged often leveled against Christians.
+Hypocrisy is a charge often leveled against Christians.
 “How can you say you believe ‘x’ and still do ‘y’?”, the unbeliever asks.
 While the merits of this claim probably deserve an entire devotional on their own, the implication is that these hypocrites are unqualified - unqualified to be taken seriously, unqualified to speak the truth of the Bible, even unqualified to be a child of God.
 If someone hears this charge, particularly the latter one, with enough repetition, they may actually start to believe it.
 What exactly qualifies someone to become a Christian, or to at least claim that they are?

 Believe it or not, the list of qualifications is quite short.